remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_Workers.md

 Then click on the `+` button and enter the worker IP address.
 ![Screenshot](/images/workers/Worker_add.png)

-When done, the new worker is added and you can check it's status on the `Usage` tab.
+When done, the new worker is added and you can check its status on the `Usage` tab.

 ## Modify workers